mrpejker/cardano-e2e-example/tutorial/client_side/2_pab_api.rst

 .. code-block:: typescript

-    const walletId = ???  // TODO
     const call = {
         endpointTag: ... // handler ID
-        params: ...  //
+        params: ...
     }
-    const contractId = await pabApi.activate(walletId, call);
+    const contractId = await pabApi.activate(call);

 If successful, the activate call will return a string with the contract instance ID.
-We will have to provide this ID to the instance specific calls we describe in the following sections.
+We will have to provide this ID to the instance specific calls.

 When activating a contract instance, the PAB will execute specific logic defined in the Haskell off-chain code.
 This logic can include doing queries, building and yielding transactions, logging information and updating the observable state.
 However, the results of the execution are not immediately returned by the PAB.
 Instead, they must be obtained by querying the instance status as described in :ref:`section 2.4 <pab_api-status>`.